massmux/SatsMobiBot/README.md

 # @SatsMobiBot

-A Telegram Lightning ⚡️ Bitcoin wallet and tip bot for group chats.
+A Telegram Lightning ⚡️ Bitcoin wallet.

-This repository contains everything you need to set up and run your own tip bot.
+This repository contains everything you need to set up and run your own Tip bot and POS facility.
 If you simply want to use this bot in your group chat without having to install anything just start a conversation with [@SatsMobiBot](https://t.me/SatsMobiBot) and invite it into your group chat.

+The system automatically creates a POS facility connected to your user.
+Getting payments in Lightning is immediate and requires no additional software installed and no externa APPs.

 ## Setting up the Bot

 ### Installation

 This Bot adds features to the project it is forked from.
 It has been created to become a suite together to NFC Cards and other services connected.
 Being an open source project you are welcome to PR or to install yourself.
 This Bot by default is created with docker and runs a postgreSQL instance as database backend.
-Sqlite version is not used and deprecated.
+I marked the Sqlite version as deprecated.

 #### Create a Telegram bot